policer-io/api/README.md

 ## :construction_worker: Development

-We highly recommend to develop using the overarching policer-io/policer-io> repository.
+We highly recommend to develop by using the main [policer.io repository](https://github.com/policer-io/policer-io).
 It allows to run all required services (frontend and backend) with [Docker Compose](https://docs.docker.com/compose/).

 If you prefer to run this service without Docker the following instructions get you started.